 - Monitoring current developments in climate science, which clearly illustrate the gap between scientific knowledge and the vastly inadequate solutions proposed in mainstream political and diplomatic circles;

 - Highlighting the links between global warming and social justice, especially in those parts of the world that are already facing the consequences of chaotic climate changes – and in frontline communities within the U.S. – as well as the disastrous links between destructive climate and energy policies and US militarism;

 - Exposing the numerous false solutions to global warming, from biofuels and nuclear power to carbon trading and offsets; [Download a report we co-authored on the agrofuels threat to the world’s forests from http://www.globalforestcoalition.org/img/userpics/File/publications/Truecostagrofuels.pdf]

-- Supporting the ongoing development of activist networks with a commitment to climate justice organizing in the U.S., including the Mobilization for Climate Justice and Climate SOS.
+- Supporting the ongoing development of activist networks with a commitment to climate justice organizing in the U.S., including 350Vermont, the Mobilization for Climate Justice and the former Climate SOS network.